gaelj/BlazorCodeMirror6/README.md

 ## Installation

+Currently there is no Nuget package available, but it is planned.

-Fork / clone the repository and reference it in your `csproj` file:
+Clone the repository and reference it in the `csproj` file of your own project:

 `<ProjectReference Include="..\CodeMirror6\CodeMirror6.csproj" />`

-In addition to the dotnet 7 or 8 SDK & runtime, you must install [node.js](https://nodejs.org/) and `npx` (`npm install npx`).
+In addition to the dotnet 7 or 8 SDK & runtime, [node.js](https://nodejs.org/) and `npx` (`npm install npx`) are needed.

 ## Usage

 See `Examples.Common/Example.razor`

-Resources are loaded automatically (nothing to add in `_Host.cshtml` / `index.html`).
+JS / CSS resources are loaded automatically (nothing to add in `_Host.cshtml` / `index.html`).

 Just add `@using CodeMirror6` in `_Imports.razor` or in your razor page / component and use `<CodeMirror6Wrapper />` as in the examples.

-If you have "strange errors" when building, try deleting the `node_modules` directory and rebuild.
+If you have npm / rollup errors when building (for example after pulling recent changes), `dotnet clean` will delete the `node_modules` directory.
+Then run `dotnet build` again.

 ## Modification